gussbom/WorkFlowLite/README.md

 📌 Key Takeaway
 This project is less about features and more about demonstrating how to build backend systems correctly using clean architecture and domain-driven principles.

-👤 Author
+👤 Author → Augustine (Gusbom)
-Built by Augustine (Gusbom), a backend-focused software engineer passionate about clean architecture and scalable system design.
+A backend-focused software engineer passionate about clean architecture and scalable system design.